Find funding for your school garden! National and regional opportunities abound.

 Nature Works Everywhere Public and charter schools throughout the United States are eligible for grants up to $2,000.
 Applications for 2018 are not yet open.

 $eed Money Based in Maine, this non-profit provides grant and crowd-funding opportunities for food garden projects around the country.
-Applications open later 2018.
+Applications due Nov.
+12th, 2018.

 Salad Bars to Schools Apply here to start a salad bar in your school cafeteria!
 Applications are accepted year round.